cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 And in the third Feeling Good Podcast on the uncovering techniques, David and Fabrice will illustrate Dr. Albert Ellis' famous "What-If Technique."
 If you struggle with any type of anxiety, including fears and phobias, this technique can help you uncover the feared fantasy at the root of your fears, so you can challenge the monster and attain freedom from the fears that hold you back!

 Mon, 05 Jun 2017 05:00:00 +0000

-### 040: Uncovering Techniques (Part 2) — The Interpersonal Downward Arrow
+## 040: Uncovering Techniques (Part 2) — The Interpersonal Downward Arrow

 [rss](http://feelinggood.libsyn.com/040-uncovering-techniques-part-2-the-interpersonal-downward-arrow)

-<h3>**The Roles and the Rules—Psychoanalysis at Warp Speed!**</h3> Most of us run into conflicts with other people from time to time, or even frequently.
+### **The Roles and the Rules—Psychoanalysis at Warp Speed!**

+Most of us run into conflicts with other people from time to time, or even frequently.
 In this podcast, you will discover precisely why this happens, and how you to change the beliefs that get you into trouble, if that’s what you want to do.

 Psychoanalysts sometimes help people discover what they call “core conflicts.”
 According to the highly regarded psychoanalytic researcher **[Lester Luborsky, PhD](https://en.wikipedia.org/wiki/Lester_Luborsky),** an example of a core conflict might be, “My needs will never be met in my relationships with others.”
 If you believe this, it will tend to function as a self-fulfilling prophecy, so you’ll constantly feel hurt, lonely, and rejected, and perhaps resentful when you try to get close to others.
 And you probably won’t realize you’re creating your own painful interpersonal reality.
 You’ll think that this is just the way it is.
 Once you bring the painful system to conscious awareness, you can use a variety of powerful techniques to change your expectations and beliefs so you can enjoy far greater satisfaction and intimacy in your relationships with others.

 David and Fabrice will illustrate a powerful, high-speed method that to bring your own Interpersonal Self-Defeating Beliefs to conscious awareness.
 David has called it the Interpersonal Downward Arrow Technique.
 David and Fabrice will revisit the same clinical example from the last Podcast—the psychologist named Harold who felt devastated when his favorite patient unexpectedly committed suicide, but in this podcast they will examine how Harold sets up his relationships with his colleagues in a way that causes him to feel lonely, anxious, and resentful.

 You can use the Interpersonal Downward Arrow Technique to identify anybody's Self-Defeating Beliefs in five to seven minutes, as opposed to spending five years or more free-associating on an analyst’s couch to get the same information.
 Not a bad deal!

 During the podcast, you may want to download and print **[“The Rules and the Roles” form](https://daviddburnsmd.files.wordpress.com/2017/05/interpersonal-downward-arrow-summary-sheet-v-1.pdf)** that David and Fabrice will be using during the podcast.
 There will be an exercise for you to do while you are listening.
 But don’t do the written exercise if you’re listening while driving in your car!

-In the next podcast, David and Fabrice will discuss a third powerful uncovering technique developed by the late Dr. Albert Ellis, a former psychoanalyst from New York who is considered the "Grandfather of Cognitive Therapy."
-It’s called the “What-If Technique," and Dr. Burns will bring it to life with an inspiring and dramatic story of a woman from San Francisco who had been suffering from years of mild depression and severe Agoraphobia—the intense fear of leaving home alone.

-So stay tuned!
-And feel free to comment below or ask questions.
-Fabrice and I greatly appreciate your feedback and guidance!

-**If you are reading this blog on social media, I appreciate it!
-I would like to invite you to visit my website, [http://www.FeelingGood.com](http://www.FeelingGood.com" rel= "nofollow), as well.
-There you will find a wealth of free goodies, including my Feeling Good blogs, my Feeling Good Podcasts with host, Dr. Fabrice Nye, and the Ask Dr. David blogs as well, along with announcements of upcoming workshops, and resources for mental health professionals as well as patients!**

-Once you link to my blog, you can sign up using the widget at the top of the column to the right of each page.
-Please firward my blogs to friends as well, especially anyone with an interest in mood problems, psychotherapy, or relationship conflicts.

 Mon, 12 Jun 2017 05:00:00 +0000

-### 041: Uncovering Techniques (Part 3) — The What-If Technique
+## 041: Uncovering Techniques (Part 3) — The What-If Technique

 [rss](http://feelinggood.libsyn.com/httpsdaviddburnsmdfileswordpresscom201706feeling-good-podcast-episode-41mp3)

 The third uncovering technique is called the “What-If” Technique, developed by the late Dr. Albert Ellis.
 The What-If Technique can will help you identify a terrifying fantasy under the surface that fuels your fears.
 David brings this technique to life with an inspiring story of a woman from San Francisco suffering from more than 10 years of mild depression and paralyzing Agoraphobia—the intense fear of leaving home alone.
 You may be surprised when you discover the Negative Thoughts that triggered her fear of leaving her apartment alone, as well as the core fantasy at the root of her Agoraphobia.
 David and Fabrice also discuss the dramatic techniques that helped her completely defeat her fears and overcome her depression.

 Below, we have included a PowerPoint presentation for you so that you can follow along when David and Fabrice do the What-If Technique together on the podcast.

-In the next podcast, David and Fabrice will discuss Shame-Attacking Exercises.
-This is a powerful and bizarre exposure technique that can helpful in the treatment of shyness--but there’s a hook.
-Therapists must be willing to do Shame Attacking Exercises themselves before they can ask patients to do them!
-And that can be intimidating!

-Mon, 19 Jun 2017 05:00:00 +0000

-### 042: Shame-Attacking Exercises
+## 042: Shame-Attacking Exercises

 [rss](http://feelinggood.libsyn.com/042-shame-attacking-exercises)